 Returning to equation \eqref{2.eq-v1} we apply the regularity theory to deduce that $\hat v_1\in W^{2m,l}(B_{2r}(0))$.
 As a consequence, we have $v_0\in W^{2m,l}(B_{2r}(0))$ and it implies that $|v_0|\leq C$ for some constant $C$ in $B_{r}(0)$ by the classical Sobolev inequality.
 Thus we have proved $v_0$ is bounded in $B^M_r(q_1)$.
 Together with \eqref{2.p.lb-2} we get that

 Next we shall derive a contradiction by making use of the Pohzozaev identity.
 It is known that equation \eqref{2.u} can be written as

 where $\mathcal A$ is a linear differential operator of order at most $2m-1$, moreover the coefficients of $A$ belong to $C_{\mathrm{loc}}^l(M)$ for all $l\geq 0$.
-Using the local normal coordinate, by Lemma \ref{lea.m} (see also Remark \ref{rem-local}) we could write \eqref{2.i-0} as
+Using the local normal coordinates, by Lemma \ref{lea.m} (see also Remark \ref{rem-local}) we could write \eqref{2.i-0} as